 Jump to:

-What is tenshinhan?
+What is Tenshinhan?

 Tenshinhan (天津飯) is a Chinese-influenced Japanese dish.
 It's made up of a fluffy omelette mixed with imitation crab and shiitake mushrooms served over a mountain of rice and then coated in a thick glossy sweet vinegar sauce.
 It has some similarities to Chinese egg foo yung.